At Snugburys we love being creative and a little bit different!

 We believe it took around 700 man-hours to fabricate the steel frame, pack the straw and for the first time ever introduce moving parts and audio.

-The feature is made from approximately 6 tons of straw and 5 tons of steel.
+The feature was made from approximately 6 tons of straw and 5 tons of steel.

 In pursuit of great ice cream . . .